urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## Visual impression

-Here you can see the test module on breadboard:
+Here you can see one of two test module on breadboard:

 ![Breadboard Layout](./doc/images/Testboard.jpeg)

-In this picture you can see the test module on top of the provisional and outdoor-suitable housing (watertight food storage box):
+In this picture you can see the other test module on top of the provisional and outdoor-suitable housing (watertight food storage box):

 ![Breadboard Layout](./doc/images/Testboard_case.jpeg)